 In 2005, the APA listed some common reasons for rumination as:

-- belief that by ruminating, you’ll gain insight into your life or a problem
+- the belief that by ruminating, you’ll gain insight into your life or a problem

 - having a history of emotional or physical trauma

-- facing ongoing stressors that can’t be controlled
+- facing ongoing stressors that you can’t control

-Ruminating is also common in people who possess certain personality characteristics, which include perfectionism, neuroticism, and an excessive focus on one’s relationships with others.
+Ruminating can also affect people with personality characteristics, such as perfectionism, anxiety, and excessive concern about their relationships with others.

-Here are 10 tips to try when you begin to experience the same thought or set of thoughts swirling around your head:
+Here are 12 tips to try when you begin to experience the same thought, or set of thoughts, swirling around your head: